patw0929/libphonenumber-js-utils/README.md

 This repo is a compiled and minified version of the utilities functions from the [googlei18n's libphonenumber](https://github.com/googlei18n/libphonenumber) library.
 The functions are exposed to `window.intlTelInputUtils` inside browser environment.

+# How to use?
+* Add `libphonenumber-js-utils` to the package dependency.
+* `import 'libphonenumber-js-utils';` in your code.
+* The functions will be available in `window.intlTelInputUtils`.

 # Features inside it :
 Name | Type | Description
 -----|------|---------------